Clint171/Zara_project/README.md

 * Implement a bottom-up parser (Shift-Reduce or LR) for Zara, covering expression evaluation, conditionals, and loops.
 Ensure that it can detect conflicts and resolve shift-reduce ambiguities
 * Test the parser by analyzing Zara programs and ensuring correct parsing

+## Week 5: Semantic Analysis

+### Assignment

+* Implement a semantic analyzer that checks for type consistency (e.g. no implicit type conversions), scope rules, and function/method usage.
+Extend this to handle array and stack type consistency.
+* Test the analyzer with Zara programs, demonstrating correct and incorrect usages of types and scope.

 ## Week 6: Syntax Directed Translation

 ### Assignment

 * Implement syntax-directed translation rules for Zara to translate high-level constructs (such as expressions, loops, and sub-programs) into intermediate representations.
 * Use synthesized attributes to generate intermediate code as you parse Zara programs, ensuring it works for a variety of constructs.

+## Week 7: Intermediate Representation

+### Assignment

+* Generate intermediate code for Zara programs using a format like three-address code (TAC).
+Focus on expressions, control structures, and method calls.
+* Test your implementation with Zara code samples and verify the generated intermediate code.